Port-Arthur-Police-Department/scheduler/README.md

 * push notifications
 * PTO request to be applied to schedule after approved
 * mobile weekly and monthly not passing recurring schedules or exceptions.
 Update: its loading the schedule and assignments, just not graying out the days off
 * remove staffing overview from mobile
 * add notification system for officer birthday and anniversary
 * add supervisor message viz to send out notifications

 * add a way to create groups for batch assignments - SWAT practice, etc

+## Start Prompt each new chat

+* I have a progressive web application built to manage schedules for a police department with 129+ police officers who work on different shifts.
+I built it with different level access, officer, supervisor, and admin.
+Currently officer profiles can only see their own weekly schedule.
+I have tabs: Riding List, The Book, Officers, Vacancies, Staff, Settings.

+When a user logs into the app, the Dashboard.tsx loads a Riding List tab (DailyScheduleView.tsx).
+It currently loads the shift selector as "All Shifts" but I want to change it.
+My WebsiteSettings.tsx file has an alert system that allows me to send an alert to a shift specifically.
+It reads the profile's recurring_schedule and determines based on their active schedule what shift they are assigned.
+I want to apply the same method to load the user's shift on open and set the viewed shift as their current shift as default.
+Please give me instructions of where to add each new section of code, I don't have any coding expierence and don't know where "WebsiteSettings component" is, where to add filteredofficers code, etc.  Can you assist me with this?
+I want to do this for both the desktop and mobile versions.